 1. Encourage Drivers to Pay Attention to Problems

 As a fleet manager, you’ll have different criteria for hiring your drivers.
 You’ll want to look for reliable, fast drivers who can complete jobs on time without any issue.
 However, the first qualification you’ll want to look for is a history of safe practices on the road.
-If you’re hiring drivers who don’t pay attention to warning lights, speed through jobs just to get done on time, or don’t pay attention to the signs or sounds of a car that’s dealing with issues, you’re going to be doing a disservice to your fleet.
+If you’re hiring drivers who don’t pay attention to warning lights, speed through jobs just to get done on time, or don’t pay attention to the signs or sounds of a car that’s dealing with issues, you’re going to be doing a disservice to your fleet and jeopardize your trucker authority.
 Hiring the right drivers means hiring people who are meticulous about following instructions and sticking to the rules of the road.

 2. Teach Defensive Driving